UFC Fight Night: Miocic vs Maldonado: Predictions & Analysis

 A few statistical edges stand out.
 Junior throws significantly more leather — a 0.0 sig. strike per minute gap.
 Junior is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Junior has tighter striking defense, making opponents miss more often.

-The Pick: Warlley Alves over Marcio Alexandre Junior.
+The Pick: Marcio Alexandre Junior over Warlley Alves.
 This is essentially a pick'em.
-The model nudges toward Alves at 51%, but there's almost nothing separating these two.
+The model nudges toward Junior at 54%, but there's almost nothing separating these two.

 Demian Maia